Sammie-Timi/Sammie-Timi/README.md

-Hello there👋, I'm Samuel Omotayo.
+Hello there👋, I'm Samul Omotayo.
 🎯 I’m currently working as Software QA & Flutter based projects.
 🌱 Focused on learning and growing.
 👯 I’m looking to collaborate mobile projects and sofware testing projects.